-If you’re taken with its SUV styling and Germanic quality, put the BMW X1 in our car configurator to see how much carwow could help you save.
+If you’re taken with its SUV styling and Germanic quality check out the latest carwow offers on our BMW X1 deals page.
 For more information about what solid, metallic and pearl paints are, read our paint types guide.

 Alpine White – £0

 White looks good on the X1 because it contrasts well with the black cladding and the LED daytime running lights.
 Expect to have to wash and polish it on a regular basis but it’ll attract lots of attention on the classifieds.

 The darkest colour in the X1’s line-up – black is a very popular colour on German cars because it compliments their business-like appearance.
 Be careful when washing it because it’ll show swirl marks easier than other colours.
 It’ll be an easy sell on the used markets.